top of page

 Explore More Kid Moments

-If Dancing in the Field made you smile, you’ll find more joyful, thoughtful, and imaginative poems in Kid Moments: Poetry for Early Readers.
+If Dancing in the Field Poem made you smile, you’ll find more joyful, thoughtful, and imaginative poems in Kid Moments: Poetry for Early Readers.

 About the Life Moments Series